 A great onion flavor.
-The plant was eaten by Native American cultures in throughout its range, cooked alone or as flavoring for meat and fish.
+Native American peoples, wild foragers, and sustainable gardeners have and continue to value this plant as food.
+It can be eaten throughout its range, cooked alone or as flavoring for meat and fish.

 The Nodding Onion is often grown simply for the beauty of its blooms: a cluster of elegant pink-purple flowers hangs downward from each stem in early summer.
 Great for rock gardens, herb gardens, or along edges.
 Nodding Onion looks beautiful alongside other complementary wildflowers like Early Blue Violet and Broadleaf Lupine.

 Environment and Culture